AbdullahMH95/VRND_Puzzler_AbdullahMH/README.md

 ![alt text](https://image.ibb.co/n5b7WJ/Screenshot_20180515_174521_Puzzler.jpg)

-1- The user click on "start"
+1- The user click on "start" /n
-2- The user will go to the puzzle room
+2- The user will go to the puzzle room \n
 3- The user see the puzzle in front of him
 4- The user will solve the puzzle
 5- The user will go to "restart UI"